Covert Entanglement Generation and Secrecy: Summary and Discussion

 We consider entanglement generation through covert communication, where the transmission itself should be hidden to avoid detection by an adversary.
 The communication setting is depicted in Figure~\ref{Figure:EG_Model}.
 Alice makes a decision on whether to perform the communication task, or not.
 If Alice decides to be inactive, the channel input is $\ket{0}^{\otimes n}$, where $\ket{0}$ is the innocent state corresponding to a passive transmitter.
 Otherwise, if she does perform the task, she prepares a maximally entangled state $\Phi_{RM}$ locally, and applies an encoding map on her ``quantum message'' $M$.
 She then transmits the encoded system $A^n$ using $n$ instances of the quantum channel.
 At the channel output, Bob and Willie receive $B^n$ and $W^n$, respectively.
 Bob performs a decoding operation on his received system, which recovers a state that is close to $ \Phi_{R\widehat{M}}$.
 Meanwhile, Willie receives $W^n$ and performs a hypothesis test to determine whether Alice has transmitted information or not.

 Our approach is fundamentally different from that in Anderson et al.~\cite{anderson2024covert,anderson2025achievability}.
 First, we consider the combined setting of covert and secret communication of classical information via a classical-quantum channel (see Section~\ref{Section:Covert-Secret Communication Over Classical-Quantum Channels}).
-We determine the covert secrecy capacity with key assistance in Theorem~\ref{Theorem:Covert_Secrecy_Capacity}, and without assistance in Theorem~\ref{Theorem:Covert_Secrecy_Capacity_No_Key}.
-The key-assisted result can be viewed as the classical-quantum generalization of the result by Bloch \cite[Sec.
-VII-C]{Bloch16}.
 One might argue that if covertness is achieved, secrecy becomes redundant, as Willie would not attempt to decode a message he does not detect.
 However, covertness is typically defined in a statistical sense, meaning that while the probability of detection is small, it is not necessarily zero.
 Thus, in rare cases where Willie does detect some anomalous activity, secrecy ensures that he still cannot extract meaningful information.
 Covert secrecy is thus a problem of independent interest, not merely an auxiliary result for the main derivation.

-We determine the covert secrecy capacity both with and without key assistance, as well as the minimal key rate required to achieve the key-assisted capacity.
+We determine the covert secrecy capacity with key assistance in Theorem~\ref{Theorem:Covert_Secrecy_Capacity}, and without assistance in Theorem~\ref{Theorem:Covert_Secrecy_Capacity_No_Key}.
+The key-assisted result can be viewed as the classical-quantum generalization of the result by Bloch \cite[Sec.
+VII-C]{Bloch16}.
+In addition, we determine the minimal key rate required to achieve the key-assisted capacity.
 Then, we use Devetak's approach \cite{Devetak05} of constructing an entanglement-generation code from a secrecy code (without assistance).
 This method utilizes secrecy to establish entanglement generation.
 As a result, we achieve the same covert entanglement-generation rate as the secret classical information rate without assistance.
 We note that, as opposed to Anderson et al.~\cite{anderson2025achievability}, our scheme does not require a pre-shared secret key.

 We show that approximately $ {\sqrt{n} C_\text{EG}}$ EPR pairs can be generated covertly.
 The optimal rate $ C_\text{EG}$, which is referred to as the covert capacity for entanglement generation, is given by the formula